Avian Bornavirus Testing

 Myths and Facts

-Disclaimer: As of this writing, this is the most up to date information we have.
+Disclaimer: As of this writing, this is the most up-to-date information we have.
 This disease is continually being studied and new information on prevention, treatment, and testing are being made available.
 This hand out will be updated as new information is verified and available.

 Myth #1: